 Importance of Having the Right Fit

 A slight injury could be affecting how you sit on a bike.
-My point is, we have little to no idea until we get measured.
+We have little to no idea until we get measured.
 A bike fit can tell you all of this and help get your bike set up to maximize comfort, efficiency, and power.

 The great thing is that every touch-point on a bike can be changed, altered, or moved to ensure it fits you better.

-A bike fit doesn’t take too long, an hour or two, but it is a worthwhile investment if you want to get the most out of your bike and your performance.
+A bike fit doesn’t take too long, but it is a worthwhile investment if you want to get the most out of your bike and your performance.

 Men Can Still Ride Women’s Bikes

 Everybody is different, right?
-That much is clear – we all come in different shapes and sizes, regardless of our gender so it seems almost unfair to label one bike a ‘women’s road bike’ and another a ‘men’s road bike’, even though there are differences.
+That much is clear – we all come in different shapes and sizes, regardless of our gender.
+It seems almost unfair to label one bike a ‘women’s road bike’ and another a ‘men’s road bike’, even though there are differences.